MateuszKubuszok/Closhell/README.md

 ### map

-It allows one calling some closure for a sollection of arguments (by collection I mean something that one can put into `for` loop).
+It allows one calling some closure for a collection of arguments (by collection I mean something that one can put into `for` loop).

 ```bash